 Sunset Aperitifs: For drinks before dinner head to the Crow's Nest.
 It's right off 27 on the way to the lighthouse.
 There's a boat in front and it's right on Old West Lake Drive.
 Go down past the restaurant to the small beach, sprawl on a lounge and have some rosé.
 It’s one of my favorite summer places!
 Other sunset spots are: The Inlet, The Montauket, Navy Beach, and Duryea's Lobster Deck.

-Dinner: If you cant get reservations at Dave's, you might choose to stay at Crow's Nest for dinner.
+Dinner: New this season, we’re digging the small plates and delicious cocktails at Flagship, from father-and-son team Eric and Adam Miller.
 One of my favorite restaurants is South Edison right in town.
 They have some of the best food in Montauk, everything from seafood to steak.
 It’s low key and delicious.
 For those who just love eating with an ocean view check out Scarpetta or Tillie’s at Gurneys.
+On our list to try is Arbor and Grey Lady.

 Sweets: For a late night treat stop by Buddha Berry for frozen yogurt.
 The flavors are crazy and they offer more toppings than you could ever imagine.
 They also have a small sitting area out back, kick back and look up at the stars.